slepc4py.SLEPc.EPS#

 Returns:

-• k (int) – Number of the subinterval for the calling process.
+• k (int) – Index of the subinterval for the calling process.

 • n (int) – Number of eigenvalues found in the k-th subinterval.